Gaeta/Delta/README.md

 + Clean and optimised code
 + Easy-to-setup automatic moderator
 + Automatic user join/leave & punishment logging
 + Mods logs have an editable reason and can be fetched via a command
++ On/Off Duty system designed to reduce the amount of DMs and pings that staff get
++ Pingmod command that pings a random, on-duty mod that is neither idle nor offline

 ### Commands